websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

 Workflow tasks are completed by a User.
 Assignments make sure the right users can access the tasks.
 You can choose how you want to configure your assignments.
 Assignments can be added to

 * Specific Roles
-* Multiple Roles of a Role type (Organization, Site, or regular Role types)
+* Multiple Roles of a Role type (Organization, Site, Asset Library, Account, or Regular Role types)
 * Asset creator
 * Resource actions
 * Specific Users